XML RSS

 Symptoms of Osteoporosis

-Initially, there are no symptoms from osteoporosis because loss of bone density occurs very gradually.
-Some people never develop symptoms until a fracture or a collapse occurs causing severe sudden pains.
+Initially, there may be no symptoms from osteoporosis because loss of bone density occurs very gradually.
+Some people never develop symptoms until a fracture or a collapse occurs, causing severe sudden pains.

-Some people develop aching bone pain and deformities.
+Some people develop aching bone, pain and deformities.
 It may also result in considerable loss of height.
-Fractures usually occur at the end of bones rather than in the middle; in the spinal column it would occur in the middle to lower back.
+Interestingly, fractures usually occur at the end of bones rather than in the middle; in the spinal column it would occur in the middle to lower back.

 Vertebral crush fractures are called osteoporotic fractures.
 Usually pain starts suddenly, stays in a particular area in the back and worsens when the sufferer stands or walks.
 Several vertebrae may break, causing muscle strain and soreness and deformity.